jumroon/todaytix-task/task.md

 - Path: /admin/lotteries/`<lottery_id>`/pickWinners

 - Description: secure path for admin.
-Pick lottery winners, update winning_show_id params
+Pick lottery winners.
+Calling this API runs the `pickLotteryWinners` function for each `show_id` belonging to the lottey.
+It updates `winning_show_id` for each user selected as a winner.

 ### Get Lottery Winners